AhmadTaheri2021/Federated-Deep-Learning/README.md

 -  non-IID ie : imbalanced number of samples and equal number of samples from all of classes.
 -  non-IID ee : equal number of samples and equal number of samples from a subset of classes.
 -  non-IID ei : equal number of samples and imbalanced number of samples from a subset of classes.
--  non-IID ii :
+-  non-IID ii : imbalanced number of samples and imbalanced number of samples from a subset of classes (fig. 3).

 By default in FedSim a Convolutional Neural Network (CNN) model is utilized for classification task.
-So that, the 'Fashion MNIST' dataset is used in (non-iid ie) form (fig. 2).  in this section contents of the project will be described in detail.
+So that, the 'Fashion MNIST' dataset is used in (non-iid-ie) form (fig. 2).  in this section contents of the project will be described in detail.
 The following list represents modules of the project.

  ### *Contents :*
  1. Server_side.py